Category Archives: Craft Breweries

 One of the issues that I raised with David during our tour was that of gentrification.
 Rather than experiencing gentrification, David suggested that the neighborhood had actually underwent a process he called ‘gentefication’.
 According to one definition, “Gentefication happens when college-educated, upwardly mobile Latinos invest in neighborhoods they’ve grown up in.”
 In short, the difference between gentrification and gentefication is that in the former it is outsiders with no ties to the neighborhood who invest, while in the latter it is people with ties to the neighborhood (and in some cases current residents) who invest.
 The word gentefication is derived from “la gente” (“the people” in Spanish), suggesting “grassroots, Latino-led redevelopment of the community.

 While gentefication has undoubtedly occurred in Barrio Logan, so has gentrification.
 And indeed, both may be having a similar impact.
 In a paper published in 2021, Emanuel Delgado and Kate Swanson suggest that both processes (not just gentrification) have contributed to increased rents, making it difficult for some longer-term residents and businesses to remain in the neighborhood.
 They cite the cases of Mesheeka and the Chicano Art Gallery, two local galleries, closed due to escalating rents.
 Local residents such as Maritza Garcia, who works with the Environmental Health Coalition, are fighting back against further gentrification.
 The city appears to be listening.
 The 2023 Community Plan for the neighborhood “seeks to limit the displacement of residents”.
 Policies identified in the Plan to facilitate this include working with development applicants to provide very-low and low income affordable housing, promoting homebuyer assistance programs for moderate-income buyers, and encouraging compliance with State and local affordability requirements to ensure an adequate supply of affordable housing.
-But residents are no depending upon the City to address gentrification.
-The Barrio Logan Community Land Trust Committee has been established to purchase land, with the objective that using it in a way that is beneficial to the community.
+But residents are not depending upon the City to address gentrification.
+The Barrio Logan Community Land Trust Committee has been established to purchase land, with the objective of using it in a way that is beneficial to the community.
 Community Land Trusts are recognized as one of a number of best practices when it comes to fighting gentrification.
 I have visited Barrio Logan twice in recent years.
 As an outsider, it would be inappropriate for me to comment on the state of play with regards to the changes which have taken place in the neighborhood in recent years.
 All I will say is that I enjoy visiting Barrio Logan, and find it a vibrant and friendly neighborhood.
 And, of course, it has two wonderful breweries.

 One Barrio Logan resident makes their feelings on gentrification clear